Let Unique Dermatology & Wellness Center – Medical Dermatologist in Valrico & Tampa, Florida help with your skincare concerns.

 Hair and Scalp Disorders

 Hair disorders are much more common than most people think.
 They can be uncomfortable, both physically and psychologically, since hair is a major component in how we evaluate our appearance.
 Even though hair-thinning and baldness is expected in men, it is also quite common in women; both genders may seek help for this condition.
-While some hair problems, such as mild dandruff, may respond well to over-the-counter shampoos, it is usually necessary to consult with a well-trained medical dermatologist when seeking help for more serious hair disorders, such as alopecia areata, scalp psoriasis, and pseudofolliculitis (“razor bumps”) — a condition that mostly affects African-American men.
+While some hair problems, such as mild dandruff, may respond well to over-the-counter shampoos, it is usually necessary to consult with a well-trained medical dermatologist when seeking help for more serious hair disorders, such as alopecia, scalp psoriasis, and pseudofolliculitis (“razor bumps”) — a condition that mostly affects African-American men.

 Ethnic Skin Concerns